codershubham350/GO-Bookings/Readme.md

 # Database

-Created a Postgres database and made a connection using the Buffalo-SODA.
+Using the Postgres database and DBeaver for interaction.

 - Uses [Postgres](https://github.com/postgres/postgres) database for storing the user records and schema.
 - Uses [Soda](https://github.com/gobuffalo/soda) for creating schemas and yml files and interacting with them.